-The SENCO, Mrs Katy Chambers can be contacted at De Lisle College: telephone 01509 268739 or email katy.chambers@delisle.leics.sch.uk.
+The SENCO, Mrs Katy Chambers can be contacted at De Lisle College: telephone 01509 268739 or email KChambers@delisle.leics.sch.uk.

-The Headteacher, Dr J Pye is the SLT advocate for SEND.
+The Headteacher, Mr C Maher is the SLT advocate for SEND.

 De Lisle College is a mainstream Catholic Academy.
 We are an inclusive College that welcomes and celebrates diversity.
 The College seeks to create a caring, supportive and stimulating learning environment and a positive culture which encourages all students to achieve their best.
 Every teacher is a teacher of every student including those with special educational needs.